Treppy and travel insurance

 Staying on top of your game is important to gain and keep clients who will come back time and time again, looking to you for vacation spots, or setting up an itinerary for solo or group travel plans.

 Continuing to take courses specifically designed for gaining a deeper understanding of the tourism industry and keeping current with new developments in the field will set you apart and help you succeed as your clientele grows.
+These courses can be especially useful if you plan to specialize in one area of travel, such as cruises or international travel.

 Do you have the customer service skills you need?
 Your ability to interact with others, whether it’s done by phone calls, emails or in-person meetings will help you gain and keep loyal clients.
 Communication is so important, especially if you are working for yourself and not with other agents or within an agency.